Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Comparison with the Observed Type Ib/c Supernova Population

 This mismatch with the observed distribution may simply indicate that the simulated explosion of an ultra-stripped supernova is still too rare an event to be covered by the observed samples due to selection biases. \citet{Tauris2013} estimate the fraction of ultra-stripped Type Ic supernovae to the total supernova rate to be in the range of $10^{-2}-10^{-3}$.
 Sampling biases in the observed distribution clearly play some role; e.g., there is much less overlap of our predicted viewing-angle dependent brightness distribution with the peak V-band magnitude of \citet{Drout2011,Taddia2018} and the peak bolometric luminosities of \citet{Prentice2016,Prentice2019}.
 When considering the rise or decay time together with peak luminosity, it is even clearer that our simulation occupies an hitherto unobserved niche in parameter space (Figure~\ref{fig:prentice_rise_decay}).
+Considering the low expected events rates, the observed samples (and the number off well-observed faint events) simply remain too small to rule out models for ultra-stripped supernovae or to formulate criteria for classifying explosions from ultra-stripped progenitors and place rate limits on them.

 However, the predicted viewing-angle dependence and observed or non-observed correlations of light curve properties may provide a path towards constraining supernova explosion dynamics.
 Our models show a strong correlation between peak bolometric brightness and $\Delta\mathrm{m}_{15}$, i.e., the decay after peak is faster for higher peak luminosity (Figure~\ref{fig:dm15bolo}).
 The spread in $\Delta\mathrm{m}_{15}$ associated with this correlation amounts to almost $1\,\mathrm{mag}$.
 To some extent this correlation holds for the peak V-band magnitude as well (figure~\ref{fig:dm15V}).